 Application and tuition fees apply for students who are not citizens of an EU/EEA/Nordic country or Switzerland studying at the bachelor’s or master’s level.

 The application fee is SEK 900.
 This fee is paid as part of your online application at Universityadmissions.se.

-Tuition fees range between SEK 80,000 and 140,000 per academic year for most subjects.
-Programmes in certain fields may have higher fees.
 The tuition fees for each programme are listed at Universityadmissions.se and on each programme’s website.

 Read more about tuition fees and figure out if you’re required to pay fees at Universityadmissions.se.

 An average monthly student budget is about SEK 8,000 per month.
 Of course, your costs will vary depending on where you live and your personal preferences.
 Read more at Cost of living and on the student blog.

 See Health insurance and medical care for information on health insurance for international students in Sweden.

 Students usually join the local student union for a small membership fee.
 This gives you access to various student activities and student discounts.
 Fees range from SEK 50-350 per semester, depending on the union.
 Your relevant student union can provide information on membership fees and benefits.